dwight-foster/mlx-llama-index-llm/README.md

 # MLX LLama-Index LLM

-MLX LLama-Index LLM is a llama-index LLM integration for the [MLX](https://github.com/ml-explore/mlx) machine learning framework.
+MLX Llama-Index LLM is a llama-index LLM integration for the [MLX](https://github.com/ml-explore/mlx) machine learning framework.
 It can be used the same as other [llama-index](https://github.com/run-llama/llama_index) llms to work seamlessy with tools such as RAG.

 ## Features